igorskyflyer/npm-astro-post-excerpt/README.md

 <br>

 <p align="center">
-	⭐ An Astro component that renders post excerpts for your Astro blog - directly from your Markdown files.
+	⭐ An Astro component that renders post excerpts for your Astro blog - directly from your Markdown and MDX files.
 Astro v2+ collections are supported as well! 💎
 	<br>
 	<strong>Works with all 4 major versions of Astro and MDX!</strong>
 </p>